Rocroverss/A-Bite-at-Freddy-s-psvita/README.md

 ## Known issues:

-- This is the first release, so some bugs may occur.
+- This is the second release, so some bugs may occur.

 ---
 ## 📸 Screenshots